 We don’t need to trick the body into healing, we need to support it — with the things it needs most.

-Proper, therapeutic light will improve every facet of your health, but especially your circadian rhythm, digestion, inflammation, and hormonal balance.
+Proper, therapeutic light improves every facet of health — especially the circadian rhythm, digestion, inflammation, and hormonal balance.

 Infrared is super critical for thyroid health (metabolism), as well as boosting energy levels and hormone production.

 Make this first step: Get daily supplemental infrared light (15-30 minutes).

 Artificial blue light during the day is harmful to the skin, eyes, hormones, and brain chemistry.